bldl/ractionary/README.md

 * `"racket-urls.el"` associates API documentation URLs (for a local Racket installation) with symbols, where documentation is available.
-  Again, as above, only the most highly ranked one of each symbol with get a URL; the generated URL table can hence be used to implement an "I’m feeling lucky" search for the symbols in Racket.
+  Again, as above, only the most highly ranked one of each symbol will get a URL; the generated URL table can hence be used to implement an "I’m feeling lucky" search for the symbols in Racket.